akka/akka/akka-docs/scala/actors.rst

    message, e.g. when a supervisor does not trap the exception and is restarted in turn by its supervisor.
 This method is the best place for cleaning up, preparing hand-over to the fresh actor instance, etc.
-   By default it calls :meth:`postStop`.
+   By default it stops all children and calls :meth:`postStop`.
 2. The initial factory from the ``actorOf`` call is used to produce the fresh instance.
 3. The new actor’s :meth:`postRestart` method is invoked with the exception